code-collabo/node-mongo-cli/README.md

 node-mongo <folder_name> <template>
 ````

-### CLI usage example
+#### CLI usage example

 Replace \<folder\_name> with your preferred folder name.
-Replace \<template> with any of these: esm, cjs or ts.
+Replace \<template> with any of these: ts, esm, or cjs.
 The example below will bootstrap the ts template i.e. the typescript template into a folder named test-folder.

 ```
 node-mongo test-folder ts